Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Background and Major Contributions

 \subsection{Major Contributions and the Organization of This Work}

-We briefly describe two major contributions of this work on the complexity class $\snl$ and its natural variants defined later in this work.
+We briefly describe three major contributions of this work on the complexity class $\snl$ and its natural variants defined later in this work.
 Section \ref{sec:syntactic-NL} will present the brief explanation of $\snl$ and its underlying notions, including vocabulary and relational and domain structures.
+Figure \ref{fig:SNL-hierarchy} illustrates inclusion relationships among the complexity classes discussed in this work.

-The first major result presented in Section \ref{sec:structure} is concerning the structure of decision problems in $\snl$.
-To measure the relative complexity of decision problems (or equivalently, languages) in $\snl$, we use logarithmic-space many-one reductions (or $\dl$-m-reductions, for short) and show in Section \ref{sec:basic-closure} that every decision problem in $\nl$ has an $\dl$-m-equivalent problem in $\snl$ (Proposition \ref{equivalent-MonoSNL}), where two problems are said to be \emph{L-m-equivalent} if one problem is reducible to another and vice visa under $\dl$-m-reductions.
-We will show in Sections \ref{sec:basic-closure}--\ref{sec:mu-operator} that the $\mathrm{2COLOR}$ (2-colorability problem) and its ``complementary'' problem belong to $\snl$ (Proposition \ref{NBG-mu}).
-In contrast, we will show that the ``complementary'' problem of $\dstcon$, called $\mathrm{DSTNCON}$, is in a natural superclass of $\snl$ (Theorem \ref{DSTNCON-mu}), which is called $\mu\snl$.
-This is proven in Section \ref{sec:mu-operator} by syntactically implementing a technique of \emph{inductive counting} \cite{Imm88,Sze88}.
+The first major result presented in Section \ref{sec:structure} is concerning the structure of decision problems (or equivalently, languages) in $\snl$.
+To measure the relative complexity of decision problems in $\snl$, we use \emph{logarithmic-space many-one reductions} (or $\dl$-m-reductions, for short) and show in Section \ref{sec:basic-closure} that every decision problem in $\nl$ has an $\dl$-m-equivalent problem in $\snl$ (Proposition \ref{equivalent-MonoSNL}), where two problems are said to be \emph{L-m-equivalent} if one problem is reducible to another and vice visa under $\dl$-m-reductions.
+This does not seem to imply that SNL is also closed under complementation in spite of $\nl=\co\nl$.
+We will show that $\mathrm{2COLOR}$ (2-colorability problem) and its ``complementary'' problem (dubbed as NBG) belong to $\snl$ (Proposition \ref{NBG-mu}).
+In contrast, the ``complementary'' problem of $\dstcon$, called $\mathrm{DSTNCON}$, is proven to be contained in a natural superclass of $\snl$ (Theorem \ref{DSTNCON-mu}), which is called $\mu\snl$.
+This is proven in Section \ref{sec:mu-operator} by syntactically implementing a well-known technique of \emph{inductive counting} \cite{Imm88,Sze88}.
+Unfortunately, it remains unknown that $\mathrm{SNL}= \mu\mathrm{SNL}$.